 Rely on Experienced Personal Injury Attorney

-When a client presents herself to Lipkin & Apter with a workers compensation claim, we always consider whether there could be a personal injury case.
+When a client presents herself to Lipkin & Apter with a worker's compensation claim, we always consider whether there could be a personal injury case.
 With over 55 years of combined legal experience in the field of accident law, we know how to obtain the largest amount of compensation possible for our clients, available under the law.
+Schedule a consultation today.